-The information you share with us may or will be used with no caveats.
+The information you share with us may be used with no caveats.

-Any information you share with us is taken to our graves, and none of it will be reported – unless otherwise directed.
+Any information you share with us is taken to our graves, and none will be reported – unless otherwise directed.

 *Don’t do this: After agreeing to go on the record with a reporter, please do not say that parts of the conversation were and now are off the record.

 You may request your name be withheld from a story, but you must agree to a description of your professional credentials.
 Hence, the reader knows the information reported is credible and links to a credible source.

-We strongly prefer you speak/email with us on the record – but exceptions can be made, if necessary, to maintain your anonymity.
+A Miner Detail prefers you speak/email with us on the record – but exceptions can be made, if necessary, to maintain your anonymity.